How a Data Fabric can Build Agility and Resilience into your Data Management Practice (Updated July 2021)

 Last update: July 2021

 An intelligent enterprise needs resilience in order to withstand the volatility that unexpected world events can bring.
 An Enterprise Data Fabric is an emerging approach to data management that delivers a unified, intelligent, and integrated end-to-end platform.
 This approach supports new and emerging use cases and is proving to be a successful way to wrangle complex data architectures, to deliver access to trusted data, and ultimately to derive value from an organization’s data assets.

 In the last 5+ years, standard data integration methods have been failing in scenarios where there are a variety of new and expanding challenges: complex data sources (structured, unstructured, semi-structured, streaming, experience data, etc.), connectivity limitations, rigid transformation workflows, growing data volume, and distribution of data across multi- and hybrid cloud environments.
-While collecting data from traditional sources is often straightforward, enterprises often struggle to integrate, process, curate, govern, transform, and augment data with other data sources (including 3rd party data) in order to deliver a comprehensive, trusted view of the customer, partner, product, or employee.
+While collecting data from traditional sources is often straightforward, enterprises struggle to integrate, process, curate, govern, transform, and augment data with other non-traditional data sources (including 3rd party data) in order to deliver a comprehensive, trusted view of the customer, partner, product, or employee data.

 These complex environments require an ability to orchestrate a variety of highly distributed data, metadata, and processes, as well as deliver data quality and security, self-service options, and a high degree of automation, speed, and intelligence.